Elective Module in the BA Social Work Programme

 Submitting an Elective Module Course Proposal

 Course proposals for the elective module can be submitted each semester by the relevant re-registration deadline.
 The selection committee of the programme will review the submissions based on the criteria listed below.
-Currently, 16 to 18 courses are selected per semester.
+Currently, 18 courses are selected per semester.
 The selected courses will be included in the teaching plan for the following semester, and you will be informed accordingly.

 Programme Selection Committee